mcclellandj/twitter-graph-analysis/README.md

 #### d.
 Calculation of metrics

-Using the graphs created the following metrics were calculated for each graph
+The following metrics were calculated for each graph

 ##### Network size